SalmanNouman/VerbOS/README.md

 ### Secure IPC Bridge
 VerbOS follows strict Electron security patterns:
-- **No `remote` module:** Ensuring modern security standards.
 - **Context Isolation:** The Renderer process has no direct access to Node.js.
-- **Type-Safe IPC:** All communication happens through a secure `ContextBridge` in `preload.ts`, exposing only necessary methods like `window.electron.askAgent()`.
+- **Type-Safe IPC:** Communication happens through a secure `ContextBridge`, exposing only necessary methods like `window.electron.askAgent()`.

-### The Agent Loop (ReAct)
-The Agent runs in the Main Process and follows the **ReAct Pattern** (Reason -> Act -> Observe).
-It breaks down user requests into actionable tool calls, observes the results, and iterates until the goal is met.
+### Supervisor-Worker Pattern
+VerbOS moves beyond simple ReAct loops to a sophisticated **Supervisor-Worker** architecture:
+1.  **Supervisor:** The central "brain" that analyzes user intent and routes the task to the most appropriate worker.
+2.  **Workers:** Specialized sub-agents (File, System, Code, Researcher) that possess specific tools and prompts for their domain.
+3.  **Graph State:** A shared state object manages the conversation history, current steps, and agent outputs across the graph.

-### Mediator Architecture
+### Human-In-The-Loop (HITL)
-A local LLM (Ollama) acts as a privacy mediator.
-It sanitizes context and summarizes history locally before any high-level intent is passed to cloud models.
+Security is paramount.
+The graph includes interrupt points before sensitive tool executions.
+The UI presents an approval card to the user, who must explicitly "Approve" or "Reject" the action before the agent proceeds.

 ---